hashicorp/vscode-terraform/README.md

 ## Formatting support

-The plugin also ships a formatter integration which uses `terraform fmt` for formatting editors.
+The plugin also ships a formatter integration which uses `terraform fmt` for formatting files.
 Formatting can be disabled by setting `terraform.format.enable` to `false`.

 ## Linting